 When your schedule is packed, there’s no recovery time built in for dealing with life’s little roadblocks.
 One thing goes wrong and you’re running behind and off kilter until bedtime.

 Can you think of a time recently when one bad moment or unexpected inconvenience threw off your entire plan for the day?
 I wonder if that day could have turned out differently if you had tried a simple exercise at the moment of distraction.
 This philosophy is part of a time management tool that I call Practice the Pause ™.
 I often teach clients this strategy – essentially, it’s a way of stopping yourself to pause, breathe, focus and evaluate what you’re doing in the moment and get back on track.

 It’s a gentle way to pull yourself out of the emotion of the moment, and bringing your focus back to your priorities.
 It allows you to bypass all that time-wasting frustration and move forward with purpose.

-Practice the Pause is just one of the time management tools that I’ll be teaching during my upcoming Jump Start Your Productivity home study.
-Register by February 4th and SAVE, but no need to worry about whether the coursework will fit into your busy schedule.
+Practice the Pause is just one of the time management tools that I teach in Jump Start Your Productivity.
 I’ve designed this course to be highly flexible, so busy professionals and entrepreneurs can do the work on their own time.
 If you’re working hard every day but your time management challenges are keeping you from getting to where you want to be, or if you’re tired of wishing you had more time for the things you love, this course is for you!

 I hope you’ll take a moment to pause and re-focus today, to start creating the peace you crave.